-Have you just moved to Penticton?
-Follow the tips below to help you get settled - or download your copy below to print off and work your way through the list.
+Click on the tips below to help answer some of your questions - or click the button to download your copy to print off and work your way through the list.

 View your residential garbage collection schedule online.
 You'll also find lots of information about waste collection on our website.